TheAlgorithms/Python/.devcontainer/README.md

 # How To use the DevConatiner

-This section walks you through running Visual Studio Code in a Docker container using the Dev Containers extension.
+In this section we are going learn how to run Visual Studio Code in a Docker container using the Dev Containers extension.
 Running VS Code inside a Docker container can be useful for many reasons, but in this walkthrough we'll focus on using a Docker container to set up a development environment that is separate from your local environment.

 ## Table of Contents